LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L5/interactive-map-folium.rst

     outfp = r'Data\pop15.html'
     map_osm.save(outfp)

 That's it!
-Now we have a cool interactive map with some markers on it and grid showing the population in the Helsinki Region on top of a basemap.
+Now we have a cool interactive map with some markers on it and grid showing the population in the Tartumaa Region on top of a basemap.
 Open it with your browser and see the result.

 .. ipython:: python